Fraunhofer-SCAI/conv_sr_mesh_autoencoder/README.md

 ## 5. Datasets and Reproduction of the Results

-The data (*.obj, *.ply, *.p) is tracked with Git LFS.
+The data (*.obj, *.ply, *.p) is tracked with Git Large File Storage (LFS).
 If you install git LFS, the data is automatically downloaded when cloning the repository.
 ```
 git lfs install
 git clone